 All of this led to one thing: an increased demand for canola oil.

-There is controversy surrounding the science being used to grow and manufacture canola oil, and whether the results can be harmful to our health.
-Here are the concerns:
+There is controversy surrounding the science being used to grow and manufacture vegetable oils like canola oil, and whether the results can be harmful to public health.

 GMOs and pesticides

 As production of canola exponentially grew, growers needed a way to protect their crops.
 In 1995, agricultural giant Monsanto developed Roundup-Ready canola (Brassica napus) plants that were bio-engineered to survive glyphosate, the active ingredient in the weedkiller Roundup.
-This allowed farmers to douse their canola crops in glyphosate to kill off weeds without harming their crops.
+This allowed farmers to douse their canola seed in glyphosate to kill off weeds without harming their crops.

 Most commercially available canola oil is extracted through a process called hexane solvent extraction.

 Hexane solvent extraction is by far the cheapest and most efficient way to extract canola oil.
 After grinding the seed to a paste, hexane is used to extract the oil, which is heated to 212°F and then bleached to create a lighter-colored final product.

 However, these manufacturing processes leave the oils damaged, leading to higher levels of oxidation and trans fats.
 Oxidation is a normal chemical reaction, but it creates free radicals—molecules that can contribute to inflammation and cellular damage when they accumulate in your body.

 What about trans fats?
 Keep reading to find out why you don’t want these in your diet.

 All refined vegetable oils go through a lengthy refinement process to create a more stable, neutral oil—but it also creates trans fats.
 As a whole, vegetable oils have lower levels of trans fats than other commercial fats like margarine, but they can still appear in the final product.
 Yes, even if the label says otherwise.